yanivnizan/knowledge-base/src/documents/docs/platforms/ios/GettingStarted.html.md

     <div class="info-box">The secret is your encryption secret for data saved in the DB.</div>

-5. Create your own implementation of `IStoreAssets` in order to describe your game's specific assets.
+4. Create your own implementation of `IStoreAssets` in order to describe your game's specific assets.
   - For a brief example, see the [example](#example) at the bottom.
-  - For a more detailed example, see our MuffinRush [example](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStoreExample/SoomlaiOSStoreExample/MuffinRushAssets.m).
+  - For a more detailed example, see our [Muffin Rush Example](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStoreExample/SoomlaiOSStoreExample/MuffinRushAssets.m).

-6. Initialize `SoomlaStore` with the class you just created:
+5. Initialize `SoomlaStore` with the class you just created:

     ``` objectivec
     [[SoomlaStore getInstance] initializeWithStoreAssets:[[YourStoreAssetsImplementation alloc] init]];